The Current Ebola Outbreak and the U.S. Role: An Explainer

 - February – July 2019: U.N. data shows the third plan has received $109.3 million from February through July 2019, of the $147.9 million requested to cover the period through July 2019.
 This includes $40 million from the World Bank, with more promised, and $31.2 million from USAID.

-As mentioned earlier, USAID reports providing about $148 million toward the Ebola response in the DRC and about $10 million for activities in neighboring countries since the outbreak began in August 2018 (this includes funding channeled through the DRC national plans as well as funding not captured under the plans).
-No estimate is available for the amount that CDC has spent on its Ebola response activities.
+As mentioned earlier, USAID reports providing about $252 million toward the Ebola response in the DRC and about $14 million for activities in neighboring countries since the outbreak began in August 2018 (this includes funding channeled through the DRC national plans as well as funding not captured under the plans).
+No estimate is available for the amount that CDC has spent on its Ebola response activities, though WHO reports the CDC has provided $500 thousand in funding to its efforts.
 All U.S. funding for the current outbreak is drawn from existing funding sources (i.e., no new funding has been appropriated to agencies by Congress for this Ebola response, thus far).

 Key Issues Going Forward

-Now well into its second year, the Ebola outbreak in the DRC remains very challenging for responders, despite having important tools (such as an effective vaccine and new treatment options) on hand.
+Now well into its second year, the Ebola outbreak in the DRC remains challenging for responders, despite having important tools (such as vaccines and new treatment options) on hand.
 This is because the underlying factors driving transmission of Ebola in the DRC remain.
-The security situation shows no sign of abating, and there is even a fear that it may get worse.
+The security situation shows no sign of abating, and there is a fear that it can always worsen.
 Mistrust of public health authorities also remains a barrier to response efforts.
-While it is not possible to predict the trajectory of the outbreak, it could take many more months to contain it even under the best of circumstances, and some experts surmise that given the complex set of challenges being faced, the outbreak could take another year, if not longer, to be brought under control.
+While it is not possible to predict the trajectory of the outbreak, it could take at least a few more months to fully contain even under good circumstances, so given the complex set of challenges being faced, the outbreak could take even longer than that to be brought under control.

 - DRC Ministry of Health – WHO AFRO Ebola in DRC dashboard